it3xl/git-repo-sync/README.md

 * Arbitrary Git-history rewriting is supported.
 * Within a single installation, **git-repo-sync** can synchronize as many pairs of Git-repositories as you want.
 Every sync pair is a sync project for **git-repo-sync**.
 * Git-tags are not synchronized.
   * Remarks why: Some Git-servers block manipulations with Git-tags.
 Time was saved for research and covering all possible cases.
+Another repo's tags created issues for Git-tag based CI/CD-s.
 * **git-repo-sync** doesn't attempt to do Git-merge or rebase.
 Just FYI.

 ## Support Operations